In this sample program, you will learn to generate random integer numbers and show the result using the print() function.

 print("Random Integer:", random_number)

-Generating random integers with a random range
+Generate random integers for a random range

 To add an element of surprise, you can generate random integers within a dynamically determined range.
 Here’s how: